BlockAndJerrys/block-and-jerrys/README.md

 # Block and Jerry's

-Motivated by [Starblocks](https://starblocks.acinq.co/#/), I wanted to offer the world a desert to compliment their testnet coffee.
+Motivated by [Starblocks](https://starblocks.acinq.co/#/), I wanted to offer the world a dessert to compliment their testnet coffee.
 Using Lighting Lab's [LND](https://github.com/lightningnetwork/lnd) as my gateway to the Lightning Network, I built a React front end to generate invoices for ice cream on top of my LND node.

 ## How to Run

-Before this will run properly, you will need to go to App.jsx and input your server's address to establish a websocket connection.
+**NOTE:** Must be running an LND node in background on port 10009.
+Not sure how to get started with LND?
+Navigate to [their developer website](http://dev.lightning.community/).
+This app, unlike the Lighting Desktop app, does not include LND binaries in the build.

+To run application locally:
 ```
 git clone https://github.com/robertDurst/blockandjerrys.git
 cd blockandjerrys
 npm install
-npm run server // middleware server in terminal A
+npm run dev // Will start server (port 5000) and webapp (port 3000)
-npm start // front end in terminal B
 ```

 ## Ice Cream POS